bfenetworks/ingress-bfe/docs/en_us/ingress/rewrite.md

 bfe.ingress.kubernetes.io/rewrite-url.path-prefix-trim: '[{"params": "/bar", "order": 1}]'
 ```

-The matched url is https://host/bar/other-path?query-key=value.
+The url of the request is https://host/bar/other-path?query-key=value.

-For config of `case1` :
+For  `case1` :

-1. Add `/index`  prefix, the url is modified to https://host/index/bar/other-path?query-key=value.
+1. Prefix  `/index`  will be added and the url will be rewrited to https://host/index/bar/other-path?query-key=value.
-2. Because of adding a new path prefix, the path is not matched to `/bar`  prefix, so the engine won't trim prefix. the url still is https://host/index/bar/other-path?query-key=value.
+2. Because a new prefix added, the path prefix is not `/bar`, thus the prefix trim will not be performed.
+The url will still be https://host/index/bar/other-path?query-key=value.

- For config of `case2`：
+ For  `case2`：

-1. Because of matching to `/bar`  prefix, trim the prefix at first, then the url is modified to https://host/other-path?query-key=value.
+1. With the prefix trim rule configured with order=1, the path will be trimmed first.
+So the url will be rewrited to https://host/other-path?query-key=value.
-2. Add `/index`  prefix, the url is modified to https://host/index/other-path?query-key=value.
+2. Prefix `/index` will be added and the url will be rewrited to https://host/index/other-path?query-key=value.

 ## Rewrite Query